naturalethic/Moxie/README.md

 ### ** Warning **

-This is a proptype for exploration, do not use it against a production mox server.
+This is a prototype for exploration, do not use it against a production mox server.

 ### Development